-- 1 Minimum requirements for each option listed.
+- 1. Minimum requirements for each option listed.
 For example, if a proposed design has a glazing ratio to the conditioned floor area of 19%, it shall comply with all of the requirements of the 21% glazing option (or higher).
-Proposed designs which cannot meet the specific requirements of a listed option above may calculate compliance by Chapters 4 or 5 of this Code. - 2 Requirement applies to all ceilings except single rafter or joist vaulted ceilings.
-'Adv' denotes Advanced Framed Ceiling. - 3 Requirement applicable only to single rafter or joist vaulted ceilings. - 4 Below grade walls shall be insulated either on the exterior to a minimum level of R-10, or on the interior to the same level as walls above grade.
+Proposed designs which cannot meet the specific requirements of a listed option above may calculate compliance by Chapters 4 or 5 of this Code. - 2.
+Requirement applies to all ceilings except single rafter or joist vaulted ceilings.
+'Adv' denotes Advanced Framed Ceiling. - 3.
+Requirement applicable only to single rafter or joist vaulted ceilings. - 4.
+Below grade walls shall be insulated either on the exterior to a minimum level of R-10, or on the interior to the same level as walls above grade.
 Exterior insulation installed on below grade walls shall be a water resistant material, manufactured for its intended use, and installed according to the manufacturer's specifications.
-See Section 602.2. - 5 Floors over crawl spaces or exposed to ambient air conditions. - 6 Required slab perimeter insulation shall be a water resistant material, manufactured for its intended use, and installed according to manufacturer's specifications.
-See Section 602.4. - 7 The following options shall be applicable to buildings less than three stories: 0.35 maximum for glazing areas of 25% or less; 0.32 maximum for glazing areas of 30% or less. - 8 This wall insulation requirement denotes R-19 wall cavity insulation plus R-5 foam sheathing. - 9 Until December 31, 1994, a vinyl or wood double-pane window, excluding sliding glass doors, constructed with a minimum 1⁄4 inch air space between glazings, and either a low-e glazing or an argon fill of no less than 90%, shall be deemed to satisfy the glazing U-value.
-The only labeling requirement for products using this exception shall be a description of the product, and a label stating: "This product is deemed to satisfy the electric resistance path in the Washington State Energy Code."
+See Section 602.2. - 5.
+Floors over crawl spaces or exposed to ambient air conditions. - 6.
+Required slab perimeter insulation shall be a water resistant material, manufactured for its intended use, and installed according to manufacturer's specifications.
+See Section 602.4. - The following options shall be applicable to buildings less than three stories: 0.35 maximum for glazing areas of 25% or less; 0.32 maximum for glazing areas of 30% or less. - 8.
+This wall insulation requirement denotes R-19 wall cavity insulation plus R-5 foam sheathing. - 9.
+Doors, including all fire doors, shall be assigned default U-factors from Table 10-6C or 10-6D. - 10.
+Where a maximum glazing area is listed, the total glazing area (combined vertical plus overhead) as a percent of gross conditioned floor area shall be less than or equal to that value.
+Overhead glazing with U-factor of U=0.40 or less is not included in glazing area limitations. - 11.
+Overhead glazing shall have U-factors determined in accordance with NFRC 100 or as specified in Section 502.1.5.